Un principe d'Ax-Kochen-Ershov imaginaire: Invariant completions

-One last important ingredient --- also ubiquitous in the development of motivic integration, \emph{e.g.} \cite{HruKaz} --- is the fact that, in characteristic zero, finite sets of points (and of balls in equicharacteristic zero) can be canonically parametrised by \(\RV\).
-Recall the definition of $b[n]$ and $B[n]$ from \cref{preparation}.
+One last important ingredient --- also ubiquitous in the development of motivic integration (\emph{e.g.}, in \cite{HruKaz}) --- is the fact that, in characteristic zero, finite sets of points (and of balls in equicharacteristic zero) can be canonically parametrised by \(\RV\).
+Recall the definition of \(\fballs{r}\) from \cref{fballs} and that of $b[n]$ and $B[n]$ from \cref{preparation}.

 \begin{lemma} For every \(r\in\Zz_{>0}\), there exists \(m\in\Zz_{>0}\) such that for every characteristic zero valued field \(L\) and \(B\in \fballs{r}(L)\) with \(\card{\lball{B}{m}} = r\), there exists an \(\cL_0(\code{B})\)-definable injection \(\nu : B \to \RV^n\). \end{lemma}